 The branch is actively engaged in public policy work throughout the year, and maintains a presence at the Statehouse during the Idaho legislative session.
-Visit our AAUW of Idaho Advocacy page to see what issues the AAUW Idaho Lobby Corps are following.
+Visit our AAUW of Idaho Advocacy page to see what issues the AAUW Idaho Statehouse Lobby Corps is tracking.

-Branch members support local scholarships and work on special projects like Project Recognition and STEM.
+Branch members support local scholarships and work on special projects like Title IX, Project Recognition and STEM.
 Our many fundraisers enable us to support local projects, team with like-minded allies, and further AAUW’s mission.

 A special thank you goes to the incomparable Lisa Maatz for her dynamic presentation, Advocacy Can Change the Course of Public Policy.
 As AAUW’s top policy expert and a familiar face on Capitol Hill, Maatz shared stories and offered insight into strategies to advocate more effectively on issues that impact women and families.
 Visit our AAUW of Idaho News page to view the presentation and link to a podcast of Maatz’s remarks at the February 12, 2016 “Politics for Lunch” series at the Andrus Center for Public Policy.

 Thank you to all of our allies that tabled at the Networking Fair.
 The following nonprofit organizations provided information about the work they do:

 • Go Lead Idaho

 • Idaho Association for the Education of Young Children

 • TransForm Idaho